Shivaji: Background and context

-In 1636, Shahaji joined in the service of Bijapur and obtained Poona as a grant.
+In 1636, Shahaji joined the service of Bijapur and obtained Poona as a grant.
 Shahaji, being deployed in Bangalore by the Bijapuri ruler Adilshah, appointed Dadoji Kondadeo as Poona's administrator.
 Shivaji and Jijabai settled in Poona.
 Kondadeo died in 1647 and Shivaji took over its administration.

 Independent generalship

 In 1647, the 16-year-old Shivaji captured the Torna Fort through stratagem or bribery, taking advantage of the confusion prevailing in the Bijapur court due to the illness of Sultan Mohammed Adil Shah, and seized the large treasure he found there.
 In the following two years, Shivaji took several important forts near Pune, including Purandar, Kondhana, and Chakan.
 He also brought areas east of Pune around Supa, Baramati, and Indapur under his direct control.
 He used the treasure found at Torna to build a new fort named Rajgad.
-That fort served as the seat of his government for over a decade.
+This fort served as the seat of his government for over a decade.
 After this, Shivaji turned west to the Konkan and took possession of the important town of Kalyan.
 The Bijapur government took note of these happenings and sought to take action.
 On 25 July 1648, Shahaji was imprisoned by a fellow Maratha sardar called Baji Ghorpade, under the orders of the Bijapur government, in a bid to contain Shivaji.